-The subject site's northwestern edge is the limit of the Glen Williams hamlet.
-A landscape buffer along this boundary is proposed with the objective of preserving the hamlet's character.
-Landscape buffers "will be allowed to regenerate as private natural areas or be used for public park purposes such as trail systems."
+The subject site's northwestern edge is designated as a hamlet buffer, with the objective of preserving the hamlet's character.
+Hamlet buffers "will be allowed to regenerate as private natural areas or be used for public park purposes such as trail systems."